 Information for Sathya Sai College Students: Giving Informed Consent

 This document will provide you with an explanation of informed consent in relation to school counselling services.
 Informed consent means that you are given sufficient information so that you understand and can make appropriate decisions (such as giving consent) for the counselling service.
-In some circumstances, a student 12 years and older may provide informed consent; otherwise, the counsellor would obtain informed consent from a parent/guardian/carer.
+In some circumstances, a secondary student may provide informed consent; otherwise, the counsellor would obtain informed consent from a parent/guardian/carer.

 Informed consent involves a private conversation between you and the School Counsellor and covers the following.